keithostertag/2-3-veggies/README.md

 Clicking on an image links to its full size page.

-This design does not provide an "about" page, and text on the page was kept to a minimum in order to emphasis the images.
+This design does not provide an "about" page, and text on the page was kept to a minimum in order to emphasize the images and the "space".

+Javascript was kept to a minimum as an exercise, and to make the site as usable as possible for users not having javascript turned on.
+Jquery is only used for loading a new random background image on refresh, and javascript to implement the collapsing header feature, neither necessary for content.

 I designed the favicon as a stylized lightning bolt.
 My domain "card16.com" refers to Card 16 of the Tarot - The Lightning Struck Tower.